The PedSALi Project

 But the University withheld financial information from the lead partner

 Some months later he obtained the financial documents indirectly from the EPSRC.

 What was the most blatant financial fraud?

 For the record Bill Courtney was

-also offered public funding to attend these events.
-Collusion would have allowed
+also offered public funding to cooperate in these activities.
+Collusion with his

 him to pocket £10,000.
 He did not claim.

 complained to the University after discovering the financial fraud.
 His evidence